Lord Claud Hamilton (1843–1925)

-Family and education
+Early life

-Born the second son of James Hamilton, 2nd Marquess of Abercorn (later the 1st Duke of Abercorn) and his wife Lady Louisa Jane Russell, Hamilton was educated at Harrow School.
+Lord Claud was born at the Priory in Stanmore, Middlesex, the second son of James Hamilton, 2nd Marquess of Abercorn (later the 1st Duke of Abercorn) and his wife Lady Louisa Jane Russell, daughter of 6th Duke of Bedford.

-He married Carolina Chandos-Pole (19 July 1857 – 21 September 1911) (a granddaughter of the 5th Earl of Harrington) on 20 July 1878 and they had two children:

-Gilbert Claud Hamilton (1879–1943), who gained the rank of colonel in service of the Grenadier Guards, fought in the Second Boer War and was decorated several times.
-He married twice, firstly in 1911 Enid Awa Elgar (1892-1916), daughter of Charles Elgar from Fernside, Featherston, New Zealand, and secondly in 1916 Mary Blair (died 1961), daughter of Joseph Allan Blair from New York City, USA.
-He had no issue.

-Ida Hamilton (1883–1970), who in 1909 married Hugh Duncombe Flower (1878-1950).
-They divorced in 1923 and had one son.

-Military and political careers

-Hamilton served in the British Army, firstly in the Grenadier Guards, and later in the Royal Inniskilling Fusiliers, before turning to political life.
+He was educated at Harrow School.

+Careers

+Before turning to political life, Hamilton served in the British Army.
+He purchased a commission as Ensign & Lieutenant in the Grenadier Guards on 27 May 1862, buying his promotion to Lieutenant & Captain on 8 August 1865, before retiring by sale of his commission on 8 June 1867.

+On 10 July 1867 he was appointed Lieutenant-Colonel Commandant of the part-time Prince of Wales's Own Donegal Militia (later the 5th (Donegal Militia) Battalion, Royal Inniskilling Fusiliers) in succession to his uncle, Lord Claud Hamilton (1813–1884).
+He was appointed Honorary Colonel of the battalion on 17 January 1891, in succession to his elder brother James Hamilton, 2nd Duke of Abercorn.

 In 1865, he became Conservative MP for Londonderry City until 1868 when he was appointed a Lord of the Treasury in Benjamin Disraeli's first ministry.
 In 1869, he became MP for King's Lynn until 1880, for Liverpool from 1880 to 1885, for Liverpool West Derby from 1885 until he resigned his seat in 1888, and for Kensington South from January 1910 to 1918.

 Lord Claud had been an aide-de-camp to Queen Victoria from 1887 to 1897 and was appointed to the Privy Council in 1917.